jonathanpberger/user-centered-story-writing/well_formed_stories-deck.md

 ???

-- not things the client asked for
-- we should make them care.
-"You can stick w/ this new version, but we'll move faster if we spend a few days upgrading rails"
+- eng should make them care.
+"You can stick w/ this old version, but we'll move faster if we spend a few days upgrading"
-- this all ties into tech debt: how to manage it, how to advise clients?
+- ties into tech debt: how to manage it, how to advise clients?
-- refactoring can be a feature, it's not always a chore (eg refactoring on open-source)
+- refactoring

 ---

-### Spikes
+## Spikes
 - *un*pointed (it's a type of chore)
 - spike when you don't know enough to estimate a story
 - a spike is "narrow and deep" research